carmen0208/trySidekiq/sidekiq_playground/doc/error_handling.md

-* Side Kiq will auto retry failed job,
+* Sidekiq will auto retry failed job,
 * Retry jobs can be config to not retry

    ```ruby
    class OurWorker